httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 ## Since draft-ietf-httpbis-header-structure-18

+* Use "sf-" prefix for ABNF, not "sh-".
 * Fix indentation in Dictionary serialisation (#1164).
 * Add example for Token; tweak example field names (#1147).
 * Editorial improvements.